Offences Against the Person Act 1861: Other matters

 Sections 6 to 8 have been repealed.
 They respectively dealt with the form of the indictment for murder and manslaughter, with excusable homicide and with petty treason.

-Section 6 replaced section 4 of the Criminal Procedure Act 1851 (14 & 15 Vict c 100).
+Section 6 replaced section 4 of the Criminal Procedure Act 1851 (14 & 15 Vict. c.
+100).
 This section was repealed for the Republic of Ireland on 22 August 1924.

 Section 7 replaced section 10 of the Offences Against the Person Act 1828.

 Section 8 replaced section 2 of the Offences Against the Person Act 1828.

 Sections 9 and 10: Jurisdiction over murder or manslaughter abroad

 Section 9 gives the courts in England, Wales and Ireland extra-territorial jurisdiction over homicides committed by British subjects overseas.
 At the time of passing this was a more expansive definition, including the Dominions, but was restricted to just British subjects linked to the United Kingdom and its colonies by section 3 of the British Nationality Act 1948.)
 Section 10 gives these courts jurisdiction over fatal acts committed by British subjects overseas where the death occurs in England, Wales or Ireland, and jurisdiction over fatal acts committed in England, Wales or Ireland by anyone, including aliens, where the death occurs abroad.
 (The word "criminally" in that section has been held to exclude fatal acts done by aliens overseas although the death occurs in England, Wales or Ireland, since such acts are not punishable under the criminal law.)

 Sections 9 and 10 respectively replace sections 7 and 8 of the Offences against the Person Act 1828.
-Section 10 was first enacted in 1728/29 by 2 Geo 2 c 21.
+Section 10 was first enacted in 1728/29 by the Murder Act 1728 (2 Geo.
+2. c.
+21).

 See also section 72 of the Domestic Abuse Act 2021.